SengitU/ugurcan.sengit/content/posts/testing-module-dependencies-51.md

 module.exports = reporter;
 ```

-With this approach, `reporter` module does not aware of the output device.
+With this approach, `reporter` module is not aware of the output device.
 Only important thing for the reporter here is the `interface` of the `outputDevice`, fancyLogger is no longer responsibility of reporter.
 We can create various types of output devices for our needs;

 ```js
 const reporter = require("reporter");